 With Discover, you can quickly search and filter your data, get information about the structure of the fields, and display your findings in a visualization.
 You can also customize and save your searches and place them on a dashboard.

 This tutorial shows you how to use Discover to search large amounts of data and understand what’s going on at any given time.

 You’ll learn to:

-- Select data for your exploration, and then set a time range for that data, search it with the Kibana Query Language, and filter the results.
+- Select data for your exploration, set a time range for that data, search it with the Kibana Query Language, and filter the results.